JackWFinlay/JackWFinlay.github.io/README.md

 # jackfinlay.com
  This is the repo for my personal website: [jackfinlay.com](https://jackfinlay.com).
-This site is deployed to Google Firebase (free hosting, CDN, and SSL) via Travis CI.
+This site is deployed to GitHubPages (free hosting, CDN, and SSL).

  Updated 25/03/2021